Festschrift for the feast of St Anicius Manlius Severinus Boëthius, 23 October.

 Terence's phrase became a commonplace saying and had been used and/or quoted by heavyweights of Roman literature.
 Pliny uses it in his Epistles (don't freak, no lost works of the Bible here, just means "letters").
 Cicero referred to it as a proverb.
 Virgil used it in the Aeneid (Book Ten, Line 284) as audentis fortuna iuvat.
 Audentis is where English gets audacious, iuvat is just plain helps, the "ad" intensifies the intention toward (that's what "ad" is, toward) someone, so you get the idea.
 And Ovid topped that in his Metamorphoses (10/86), saying not just Fortuna but God himself helps the bold.
 Well OK he actually wrote audentes deus ipse iuvat.

 Another guy from Carthage, good old Augustine, took Fortune on in De civitaitis Dei contra Paganos (On the City of God Against the Pagans).
 Gus wrote The City of God right after the Visigoths trashed Rome in 410.
-The Romans were wondering if maybe that happened because the state had not only abandoned traditional Roman religion for the new state Catholic Church, established by the co-emperors Theodosius in the East and Gratian and Valentinian II in the West with the Edict of Thessalonica on 27 February 380, but also had destroyed the sites and institutions of the old Imperial religion.
-As part of making the case that this is not so, he says Fortune, since she brings good things to good and bad people alike, is unworthy of worship -- his answer to why good things happen to bad people I guess, along with why abandoning stuff like that didn't bring down the whole damn Empire.
+The Romans were wondering if maybe that happened because, thirty years before it, the state had not only abandoned traditional Roman religion for the new state Catholic Church, which was established by the co-emperors Theodosius in the East and Gratian and Valentinian II in the West with the Edict of Thessalonica on 27 February 380, but also had destroyed the sites and institutions of the old Imperial religion.
+As part of making the case that this is not so, he says Fortune, since she brings good things to good and bad people alike, is unworthy of worship.
+That's his answer to why good things happen to bad people I guess, along with why abandoning stuff like that didn't bring down the whole damn Empire.